WGeckle80/enee101-robot-hand-control/README.md

 Then, I needed something on my computer to both process controller input and send the associated serial information.
 I chose Python along with the pygame and pyserial APIs.
-The Python program brings up a pygame window, processes controller inputs on said windows, and sends the appropriate serial information to the Arduino.
+The Python program brings up a pygame window, processes controller inputs on said window, and sends the appropriate serial information to the Arduino.

 I won the competition by a unanimous vote from the ENEE101 teaching team.